 What is the Person-Centred Approach?

-Person-centred therapy (also known as client-centred therapy) was developed by psychologist Carl Rogers.
+The person-centred approach is a therapeutic model developed by Carl Rogers that emphasises empathy, congruence and unconditional positive regard.
 It’s a gentle, relational and non-directive approach that places you at the centre of the therapeutic process.

-Instead of the therapist telling you what to do or interpreting your experiences, the focus is on creating a safe, accepting environment where you can explore your thoughts and feelings at your own pace.
+In person-centred therapy, the focus is not on the therapist directing or interpreting, but on creating a safe, accepting environment where you can explore your thoughts and feelings at your own pace.

 The heart of the approach is the belief that: